 Due to legal and financial implications for college, program and faculty, students will not be transported by faculty in their personal vehicles.

-If the faculty member has completed all necessary training, the faculty member may drive the college van and transport students when deemed appropriate.
-Students are encouraged to arrange to carpool to labs and community events.
+If the faculty member has qualified, the faculty member may drive the college van if necessary.

 Policy and Procedure: Ethical violations